Dropbox Storage – Benefits and Limitations

 Dropbox is an amazing cloud storage tool with plenty benefits – but it’s not perfect.
 Overcome the limitations of Dropbox storage to improve your organization’s efficiency.
 Here’s how.

 You are given 2 GB of storage space on the free Dropbox Basic account.
-However, you can look for ways to expand the space given.
+However, look for ways to expand the space given.
 Dropbox allows users to earn extra storage space by doing things like referrals.
 There’s also the upgrade options to pay for more gigabytes.
 Some packages go up to 3 TB, while others are unlimited space.
 Make sure you measure your space needs and incorporate things such as exponential growth of digital files.

-Limitations affect you only so much as you allow them.
-Recognize current constraints to improve your organization’s storage capabilities.
-Dropbox is a single user oriented system, meaning the business aspect of the software is nonexistent.
-Dropbox also fails to keep files organized.
+Dropbox is a single-user oriented system, meaning the business aspect of the software is nonexistent.
+Dropbox also fails to keep files optimally organized.
 The Basic membership is free, but the space limitations are evident once your content library increases in size.

 Another huge concern is Dropbox security.
 When it comes to storing innocuous files such as audio or video entertainment content, Dropbox works great.
-The risk of those types of being targeted is slim.
+This is because the risk of those file types being targeted is slim.
 However, once sensitive information is stored in the cloud, hackers put you at risk.
 Dropbox continues to improve its security features, but they’re still lacking.

 Free yourself from potential file storage limitations with a good Dropbox alternative for your business.